The amd64 images

 result_pattern: '*.tar.xz'

-This root.yaml inherits the root.yaml from the partent folder, described above, and adds the EBcL apt repository, which provides the required kiwi-ng bootstrap package, set the build type to “kiwi” and updates the build result search pattern to “*.tar.xz”, since there is no way to disable the result compression with kiwi-ng.
+This root.yaml inherits the root.yaml from the parent folder, described above, and adds the EBcL apt repository, which provides the required kiwi-ng bootstrap package, set the build type to “kiwi” and updates the build result search pattern to “*.tar.xz”, since there is no way to disable the result compression with kiwi-ng.

 # Arch for sysroot extraction